 The right backpack will take the discomfort out of traveling.
 Just because you’re traveling, not hiking, doesn’t mean that you don’t deserve to be comfortable.

 How to Care For Your Outbreaker Backpack

 First, make sure to wipe off your backpack any time you spill something on it or otherwise dirty it.
 A few seconds of effort right when it gets dirty will prevent more work later.

 If you need to fully wash your Outbreaker Backpack, wash it by hand.
 Don't put it in a washing machine.
 Hand washing your backpack will allow you to target problem areas with a little extra elbow grease and prevent a washing machine from damaging the zippers or tearing the straps.

 First, fill a large sink or bathtub with cool to lukewarm water.
 By not using hot water, you’ll avoid burning yourself or damaging your pack.

 Add a gentle detergent or natural soap like Dr. Bronner’s Magic Soap (what we use on our own Outbreakers) to the water or a little dish soap.
-If you use detergent, make sure it’s free of dyes, fragrances, and chemicals which could damage your bag or irritate your skin.
+If you use detergent, make sure it’s free of dyes, fragrances, and chemicals that could damage your bag or irritate your skin.
 You'll need less soap than you think.

 Once your bag is dry, you can treat the zippers to keep them running smoothly.
 A non-greasy, non-staining silicone spray will help lubricate the zippers and keep them from rusting.
 The helpful users at Ask Metafilter recommend using paraffin wax, powdered graphite, or even a crayon to keep zippers running smoothly.